Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 <h2 id="custom-elements" class="blog-subtitle">Do Custom Element names bring any benefit?</h2>

 Current HTML elements only have semantic meaning because they exist within a dictionary.
 We know what `h1` and `cite` mean because they have been deliberated and standardised.
 Browsers, search engines and screen readers also understand their meaning and use them to determine the intended use of a selection of elements.
 Custom elements belong to no such dictionary.
 Not yet at least. `<my-tabs>` has as much relevance as `<foo-bar>` unless renderers decide to infer meaning.
-The author may still add semantics by using ARIA roles but again this is a practice which is not specific to custom elements and can be used to enhance any element.

 [Alex Russell spoke on the ShopTalk show](http://shoptalkshow.com/episodes/157-alex-russell/) about how, in the long term, the use of Custom Elements across the web will allow us to know exactly which components developers need and use this to prioritise the development of native components.
 There is merit to that approach for sure, though perhaps the bootstrap components list could take us 90% of the way there immediately.